Clay County, North Carolina: County formation

 In the fall of 1860, George Hayes, who was running for state representative from Cherokee County, promised his constituents to introduce legislation to organize a new county in the region.
 That would bring business associated with a new county seat, and make government accessible to more people.
 In February 1861 the legislation was introduced and passed by the North Carolina General Assembly.
-Clay County was formed primarily from Cherokee County, North Carolina, however a small area was taken from Macon County; it was named for statesman Henry Clay, former Secretary of State and member of the United States Senate from Kentucky.
+Clay County was formed primarily from Cherokee County, however a small area was taken from Macon County; it was named for statesman Henry Clay, former Secretary of State and member of the United States Senate from Kentucky.
 In honor of Mr. Hayes, the legislature designated the new county seat as Hayesville.
+The town was incorporated on March 12, 1913.